PubNubDevelopers/android-kotlin-chat-tutorial/README.md

 * Receive messages from other users in the chat room.
 * See past messages from other users in the chat room, even if the current user is offline.
 * See typing indicators from users in the [debug console](https://www.pubnub.com/docs/console) and interact with the Android app in real-time.
-* Receive push notifications using FCM regardless of application state (foreground, background, closed).
+* Receive mobile push notifications using FCM regardless of application state (foreground, background, closed).

 ## Installing / Getting started